PASTAplus/PEP/peps/pep-9.md

 Use case:

-1. A client sends an ACR to the *authorization service*.
+1. A client sends an ACR containing a resource key, principal, and permission to the *authorization service*.
 2. The *authorization service* verifies that the requesting principal is authorized to execute the method.
 3. The *authorization service* verifies that the requesting principal is authorized to access the ACR, if the ACR exists.
 4. The *authorization service* creates the ACR.